 Next, select the business structure in line 3 that matches your situation.
 This is so the IRS knows how you’re classified for tax purposes.
 This should directly correlate with the federal tax form you complete annually for your business.

 Most individuals and business types do not have to fill out anything in line 4.
 You may need to if your business is structured as a corporation though, so make sure to double check with your tax accountant.

 Lines 5 and 6 are straightforward: write down the mailing address where you want to receive important tax information.

-If you’re filling out the W-9 as a freelancer, your client will use this address when they prepare your 1099-MISC, which is essential for filing your taxes accurately.
-If you’re filling out a W-9 for other reasons, this address is where you’ll receive any additional correspondence.
+If you’re filling out the W-9 as a freelancer, your client will use this address when they prepare your 1099-NEC, which is essential for filing your taxes accurately.
+If you’re filling out a W-9 for other reasons, this address is where you’ll most likely receive a 1099-MISC.

 Next, move down to Part I. This is the main point of the form, the spot where you need to enter your Taxpayer Identification Number (TIN).